WildDogOne/RSS/README.md

   - Automatic IOC extraction
   - Sigma rule generation
 - Streamlit-based user interface
-- Configurable Ollama settings (URL and model)
+- Configurable Ollama connection
 - Docker-based deployment

 ## Prerequisites

 - Docker and Docker Compose
-- Ollama installed and running with your preferred model (not included in container)
+- Ollama installed and running on your system or network with your preferred model

 ## Setup and Running